Asynchronous Panning and Zooming¶

 Content preventing default behaviour of input events¶

-The way the APZ implementation deals with this is that upon receiving a touch event, it immediately returns an untransformed version that can be dispatched to content.
-It also schedules a 400ms timeout (600ms on Android) during which content is allowed to prevent scrolling.
-There is an API that allows the main-thread event dispatching code to notify the APZ as to whether or not the default action should be prevented.
+To implement this, upon receiving a touch event, APZ immediately returns an untransformed version that can be dispatched to content.
+It also schedules the 400ms or 600ms timeout.
+There is an API that allows the main-thread event dispatching code to notify APZ as to whether or not the default action should be prevented.
 If the APZ content response timeout expires, or if the main-thread event dispatching code notifies the APZ of the preventDefault status, then the APZ continues with the processing of the events (which may involve discarding the events).

 This section describes various pieces of the APZ code, and goes into more specific detail on APIs and code than the previous sections.
 The primary purpose of this section is to help people who plan on making changes to the code, while also not going into so much detail that it needs to be updated with every patch.

 This section describes how input events flow through the APZ code.